smiakchilo/aem-crash-course/lessons/2.11/part2.md

 }
 ```

-Of the contenders, the service with the greatest ranking number is elected.
-If there are two or more services with equal rankings (including those with the default non-specified ranking), the one with the lowest _PID_ is selected.
+Of the contenders, the service with the greatest ranking is elected.
+If there are several services with equal rankings (including those with the default/non-specified ranking), the one with the lowest _PID_ is selected.
 Lower _PID_-s are usual for the out-of-the-box services that initialize earlier.
-Thus, the standard implementations prevail unless you impose an "overriding" one that would have a non-default ranking set by you.
+Thus, the standard implementations prevail.
+They do unless you impose an "override" that would have a non-default ranking set by you.

 <b>Case 2: Selecting an implementation based on a filter</b>

-Sometimes you know the parameters the referenced service implementation must match.
+Sometimes you know the parameters that the referenced service implementation must match.
 The good practice is to state such parameter as a service's property.
 Consider the following example:

 ```java
 public interface ProducerService {